Go to Otus

 Great for:

-➡️ Please note that student submission is not required for the rubric assessment.
-If the students don't need to attach or upload anything for grading, you can just assign and grade the rubric without needing the students to submit it from their accounts.
+Please note that student submission is not required for the rubric assessment.
+If the students don't need to attach anything for grading, you can assign and grade the rubric without the need for students to submit it from their accounts.

 Types of questions it offers: